rafaelgomesxyz/esgst/README.md

 <ul>
     <li>Embeds YouTube and Vimeo videos into the page.</li>
     <li>Videos are only embedded if their links are in the [URL](URL) format and are the only content in a line, for example, "[https://youtu.be/ihd9dKek2gc](https://youtu.be/ihd9dKek2gc)" gets embedded, while "[Watch this!](https://youtu.be/ihd9dKek2gc)" and "Watch this: [https://youtu.be/ihd9dKek2gc](https://youtu.be/ihd9dKek2gc)" do not.</li>
-    <li>The feature runs automatically in every page that has YouTube/Vimeo links.</li>
 </ul>
 <img src="https://i.imgur.com/jE2Xmna.png">